 Grace was my 2001 Beneteau 311 sailboat from July 2015 through October 2018.
 I had always wanted to own a Beneteau after years of seeing their beautiful interiors, sleek lines, and fantastic sailing capabilities.
 That dream came true the summer of 2015.

 My last sailboat Jammy, who was part of the family for 11+ years, had more networking and electronics than any sailboat should, and with Grace, things don’t appear to be much different.
 She only had basic instruments to begin with, and I’ve added a few new things for safety and ease of use.
-I will be developing a more detailed network throughout the entire boat, but it won’t be as crazy as Jammy was.
-More information on that project will be posted here and in the blog as I work on it.
+I will be developing a more detailed network throughout the entire boat, hopefully as complicated and fun as Jammy was.